To understand the filing deadline for NC benzene workers compensation claims, first it is important to understand the difference between:

 - “My doctor diagnosed me with a benzene-related disease, but did not say that it was related to working around benzene.”

-- NO. The doctor must also state that the your exposure to benzene at your work place or job site caused your disease.
-Make sure to discuss your work history with your doctor if you believe you might have been exposed to benzene at your work place.
+- NO. The doctor must also state that your exposure to benzene at your workplace or job site caused your disease.
+Make sure to discuss your work history with your doctor if you believe you might have been exposed to benzene at your workplace or job site.

 - “A nurse told me that my benzene-related disease is probably work-related.”